GeekQuant/Thoughts_and_Idea_quantitative_trading/README.md

 If you find this repository useful, you are very welcomed to star and comment any thoughts or questions you have. :)

+# One thoughts I want to share with all those who are interested in systematic investment: The technique, mathematics, statistics knowledge applied in the quantitative investment should serve for purpose of better understanding the investment decision to make instead of using fancy stuff to flex.

 Congran Lu
 2025.03.01